raymondchua/simple_successor_features/README.md

 |:-----------------------|:------------------------------:|:-------------------------------:|
 | Continuous Actions     |            PyTorch             |            ✅ Available          |
 | Discrete Actions       |           JAX (Flax)           | 🔄 Migrating from Haiku to Flax |

-🚀 We are in the process of transitioning our discrete action implementation from Haiku to Flax for better compatibility with modern JAX libraries.
-The updated code will be published soon!
-Stay tuned! 😊

 ## Citations